iojohnso/CoderDojo-web-development/Lessons/01-The-Basics/README.md

 	<i>This</i> is <b><u>my</u> web page<b>.

 Try this out in your browser (don't forget to save it) and you'll see that our example is getting more interesting.
 The `<i>``</i>` tags mean italics or "slanted text".
 The first word now looks special.
 Notice that "my web page" is now in bold text.
 That's what the `<b>``</b>` tags do.
 Everything between them (all the text) will be in bold.
-Notice that the word "my" is not both bold and underlined because it is inside both tags.
+Notice that the word "my" is now both bold and underlined because it is inside both tags.

 #### Step 4:  Official html structure